-Step 3: Appeal to the President.
-If the complaint is not satisfactorily resolved by the DAA, then the student shall have the right to appeal such matter to the President of the College or his or her designee.
-After review, the President of the College may resolve the matter or refer the matter to an academic appeals committee appointed by the President of the College for further review.
+Step 3: Appeal to the Vice President of Academics.
+If the complaint is not satisfactorily resolved by the DAA, then the student shall have the right to appeal such matter to the Vice President of Academics or his or her designee.
+After review, the Vice President of Academics may resolve the matter or refer the matter to an academic appeals committee appointed by the Vice President of Academics for further review.

 Appeal to the Academic Appeals Committee.
 The function of the Academic Appeals Committee is to hear student complaints of alleged unfair treatment by members of the faculty.
-The Committee shall receive complaints only by referral from the President of the College and shall not otherwise receive or hear complaints.
+The Committee shall receive complaints only by referral from the Vice President of Academics and shall not otherwise receive or hear complaints.

 Composition and Appointment of the Committee.
-The Academic Appeals Committee is appointed by the President of the College.
-The President shall appoint the members of the Committee on a case-by-case basis and shall consist of five members, including three faculty members and two students.
+The Academic Appeals Committee is appointed by the Vice President of Academics.
+The Vice President of Academics shall appoint the members of the Committee on a case-by-case basis and shall consist of five members, including three faculty members and two students.
 The Committee shall function as a hearings panel and shall arrange a conference between the parties involved and attempt to mediate and adjudicate the matter.
 At least three members of the panel (two faculty members and one student) shall participate in any meeting with the parties involved.
 The meeting shall be informal and private and conducted for the purpose of resolving the matter to the agreement of both parties or reaching a recommended disposition.

 Appeals Committee Recommendation.
-If a resolution agreeable to both parties is not reached, then the Committee shall make a recommendation concerning the disposition of the appeal to the President of the College.
+If a resolution agreeable to both parties is not reached, then the Committee shall make a recommendation concerning the disposition of the appeal to the Vice President of Academics.